danieljprice/splash/docs/settings.rst

 from option 4 in the :ref:`sec:menu-v`:

 * ``0`` streamlines (default).
 Trajectories are integrated with RK2 and spaced with an occupancy mask.
-If this style is selected you are also prompted for the line density.
+You are also prompted for the line density and whether to draw direction arrows with heads.
 * ``1`` arrows.
 One arrow is drawn at the centre of each vector pixel (the previous default).
+Follow-up prompts set arrow heads and whether all arrows have the same length (direction only).
+With heads off in 3D you can also enable a synchrotron polarisation map.
 * ``2`` iron filings (3D only).
 Short lit line segments on particles in the active z-slice for cross sections, or on the projected volume otherwise;
   not a 2D streamplot of the projected field.